bingyingchu/Hey-Attention-Memory-Game/README.md

 The challenge I had was that sometimes I was not able to hear the sound played by my computer.
 I discovered the following might be the reasons:
 1) the setting of my browser's autoplay policy stopped it;
 2)I was not consistent with my coding style in the JavaScript file(missing a bracket or a semicolon caused the crash).
-The way I overcome it was to debug with the development tools and I found and fixed all the bugs.
+The way I overcame it was to debug with the development tools and I found and fixed all the bugs.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I enjoyed this project and have learned a lot about the development process.
-My questions about web development
+My questions about web development include:
+1) since this is a frontend project, I am curious to know how to connect it with backend data;
+2) all the development procedures are clear and well written, but I would like to learn how to develop the design thinking so I can complete a project like this completely on my own.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 If I had more time on the project, I would like: